Summit Midstream Corporation (NYSE:SMC) CEO J Heath Deneke Sells 1,000 Shares

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the firm’s stock in a transaction on Thursday, December 26th.
-The shares were sold at an average price of $36.19, for a total value of $36,190.00.
-Following the transaction, the chief executive officer now directly owns 260,006 shares in the company, valued at $9,409,617.14.
-This trade represents a 0.38 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, December 30th.
+The shares were sold at an average price of $36.52, for a total value of $36,520.00.
+Following the completion of the transaction, the chief executive officer now directly owns 258,006 shares of the company’s stock, valued at $9,422,379.12.
+This trade represents a 0.39 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

 J Heath Deneke also recently made the following trade(s):